Republican Tax Policy: Redistributing the Wealth from Working People to the Wealthy

 Another option is available that applies only to a few taxpayers who work either as hedge fund managers or private equity managers, many of whom earn hundreds of millions of dollars a year.
 Managers of these funds typically charge a 2% management fee and a performance fee of 20% of profits earned on the investment income of the investors in the fund.
 The carried interest option allows these fund managers to declare the 20% performance fee as carried interest, which is not only not subject to employment taxes, but is also taxed at the low long-term capital gains rate of 15%, even though the performance fee is part of the compensation package that they earn by working for it, just like anybody else who works to earn money.
 It is this tax loophole that allowed Mitt Romney, who worked as a private equity manager, to pay a far lower effective tax rate than someone who earns a mere $20,000 annually.

 Another exception from employment taxes is carved out for professional traders, who conduct the trading of securities as a business.
-Professional traders can deduct all of the expenses of trading and can even enjoy the tax benefits of qualified retirement accounts, but they do not have to pay self-employment tax on any of their profits!
-A casual investor can only deduct some of the expenses of trading, and what is deductible is not only an itemized miscellaneous deduction, but is also subject to a 2% AGI floor.
-So if a casual investor claims the standard deduction, as most people do, then none of the investment expenses are deductible except for direct expenses that can be added to the cost basis or subtracted from the sales proceeds, such as brokerage commissions.
+Professional traders can deduct all the expenses of trading and can even enjoy the tax benefits of qualified retirement accounts, but they do not have to pay self-employment tax on any of their profits!
+A casual investor cannot deduct any expenses related to trading except the direct expenses of buying or selling, such as trading commissions.

-Although employment taxes are especially burdensome on low income workers, some people feel that it is justified because Social Security taxes are for the taxpayers' retirement and that Medicare taxes provide medical insurance for senior citizens.
+Although employment taxes are especially burdensome on low-income workers, some people feel that it is justified because Social Security taxes are for the taxpayers' retirement and that Medicare taxes provide medical insurance for senior citizens.
 But a taxpayer cannot bequeath the share of his contributions to the Social Security fund or to the Medicare fund if he should die before retirement age.
-Furthermore, a situation that will be far more common in the future is that many taxpayers will have to continue working to earn a livable income, and they will have to continue paying employment taxes even after they start receiving Social Security income and are enrolled in Medicare.
+Furthermore, a situation that will be far more common in the future is that many taxpayers must continue working to earn a livable income, and they must continue paying employment taxes even after they start receiving Social Security income and are enrolled in Medicare.
 Furthermore, anyone who earns money for 10 years that is subject to Medicare tax will receive Medicare benefits regardless of how much was paid into the fund.
 So if somebody worked for 10 years, and then received a $1,000,000,000 inheritance, he could still collect all the Medicare benefits that would be available for somebody who paid into the Medicare fund for 40 years!
-Hence, no relationship exists between the amount paid into the Medicare fund and the amount of benefits that can be received.
+There is no relationship exists between the amount paid into the Medicare fund and the amount of benefits that can be received.
 Thus, employment taxes are just that — a tax on income.
 It is not the taxpayers' money, so why should employment taxes be a separate tax?

 A better question is, why shouldn't employment taxes be applied to all income?
 After all, there is no particular reason why employment taxes should only be assessed on employment.
 If employment taxes did apply to all income, then the wealthy would not be able to take advantage of deductions to reduce their tax rate as they can with the marginal tax.
 Furthermore, assessing employment taxes on all income would eliminate the few loopholes that can reduce self-employment tax for the wealthy, such as characterizing income as carried interest or as a dividend from an S corporation.